0xjcf/ignite-element/README.md

 ### Styling with ignite-element

-**Note:** If using preprocessed styles (e.g., SCSS or Tailwind CSS), ensure the styles are compiled to a distributable `.css` file before referencing it in `styles.paths`.
+**Note:** If using preprocessed styles (e.g., SCSS or Tailwind CSS), ensure the styles are compiled to a distributable `.css` file before referencing it in `setGlobalStyles`.
 For example, use a build script like:

 ```bash
 sass ./src/styles.scss ./dist/styles.css